 Paws Humane operates a limited service veterinary clinic that is open to the public.
 We provide a range of services including spay/neuter surgery, vaccinations, microchips, heartworm and flea/tick prevention, and more.
-Paws Humane has two full-time veterinarians who see patients from the public, other rescues, community cats and adoptable animals at Paws.
+Paws Humane has three full-time veterinarians who see patients from the public, other rescues, community cats and adoptable animals at Paws.
 Our clinic staff is committed to providing compassionate care to every client and their pet and all at a reasonable price.

 The Paws Humane Veterinary Clinic is conveniently located in the same building as our Adoption Center – 4900 Milgen Road.